Efficient Homomorphically Encrypted Convolutional Neural Network Without Rotation: Experimental Results and Comparisons

 \subsection{Evaluation of CNN Classifiers}

-To further evaluate our proposed design, it is applied to the plain-20 CNN classifiers \parencite{CNN_plain_20} over the CIFAR-10/100 datasets.
-These classifiers are the deepest model tested in ConvFHE \parencite{ConvFHE}.
-The results are listed in Table \ref{tab: CNN arcs result}.
-The details of the classifier parameters can be found in \parencite{CNNwide, CNN_plain_20}.
-The classifiers with the parameters listed in the table are chosen for their high accuracy.
+To further evaluate our proposed design, it is applied to the plain-20 classifier over the CIFAR-10/100 datasets, and the ResNet-50 classifier over ImageNet \parencite{CNN_plain_20}.
+These classifiers are the deepest model tested in ConvFHE \parencite{ConvFHE} and Cheetah \cite{Cheetah}.
+The results are presented in Table \ref{tab: CNN arcs result}.
+Detailed information regarding the classifier parameters can be found in \parencite{CNNwide, CNN_plain_20}.
+As specified in the table, the classifiers were selected for their high accuracy.